These are the basic tenets of BFUSA’s philosophy and approach:

 Hospitals and birthing centers wield enormous influence over the first days of life and play a critical role in determining breastfeeding success.
 Before the Baby-Friendly Hospital Initiative began to take hold across the US, commercial interests significantly influenced infant feeding practices in ways that undermined breastfeeding.
 Baby-Friendly facilities are centers of support in which evidenced-based care is provided, education is free from commercial interests, all infant feeding options are possible, and individual preferences are respected.

-3. Every mother should be informed about the benefits of breastfeeding and respected to make her own choice.
+3. Every mother should be informed about the benefits of breastfeeding and respected to make her own decision.

 We aim to ensure that every mother is fully informed of the benefits of breastfeeding and to help mothers who choose to breastfeed achieve their goals.
-Some mothers choose not to breastfeed; others who want to breastfeed are not able to do so; and there are times when supplementation is medically appropriate.
-Every mother has the right to decide how she feeds her child and should be equally supported and treated with dignity and respect for her infant feeding choices.
+We respect that breastfeeding is not possible for some families in certain situations, that supplementation is sometimes medically appropriate, and that some mothers will decide not to breastfeed.
+Every mother has the right to decide how she feeds her child and should be equally supported and treated with dignity and respect for her infant feeding decisions.